From Silos to Synergy: Ignite Team Collaboration with a Creative Art Exercise

 Productive Meetings

 The roles are specific and defined and it would require specific individuals to act accordingly for the duration of the meeting.
-Roles vary from being the one to bring up a lot of questions about the issues on the agenda to being someone who plays devils advocate or being the critical one when it comes to suggestions tabled for consideration.
+Roles can vary from being the one to bring up a lot of questions about the issues on the agenda to being someone who plays devil’s advocate or being the critical one when it comes to suggestions tabled for consideration.
 Of course, all meeting participants continue to bring their own skills, opinions, and knowledge to the meeting and are expected to contribute those to the discussions too.

 How to assign roles